-If you believe the actions of a judge constitutes judicial misconduct as defined in this Chief Judge Administrative Order, you may contact the Colorado Commission on Judicial Discipline.
-The Colorado Commission on Judicial Discipline has the constitutional authority to investigate any of the following acts:
+If you believe the actions of a judge constitutes judicial misconduct as defined in this Chief Judge Order, you may contact the Colorado Commission on Judicial Discipline.
+The Colorado Commission on Judicial Discipline has the authority to investigate any of the following acts:

-- 1. willful misconduct by a judge, including misconduct which, although not related to judicial duties, brings the judicial office into disrepute or is prejudicial to the administration of justice; - 2. willful or persistent failure of a judge to perform judicial duties, including the incompetent performance of judicial duties; - 3. intemperance, including extreme or immoderate personal conduct, recurring loss of temper or control, abuse of alcohol, or the use of illegal narcotics or dangerous drugs; - 4. any conduct on the part of a judge that constitutes a violation of the Colorado Code of Judicial Conduct; or - 5. a disability, which is or is likely to become permanent, that interferes with the performance of judicial duties.
+- Willful misconduct by a judge, including misconduct which, although not related to judicial duties, brings the judicial office into disrepute or is prejudicial to the administration of justice; - Willful or persistent failure of a judge to perform judicial duties, including the incompetent performance of judicial duties; - Intemperance, including extreme or immoderate personal conduct, recurring loss of temper or control, abuse of alcohol, or the use of illegal narcotics or dangerous drugs; - Any conduct on the part of a judge that constitutes a violation of the Colorado Code of Judicial Conduct; or - A disability, which is or is likely to become permanent, that interferes with the performance of judicial duties.